mindspore-ai/docs/tutorials/source_en/use/saving_and_loading_model_parameters.md

 Before using the `export` interface, you need to import` mindspore.train.serialization`.

-The `input` parameter is used to specify the input shape and data type of the exported model.
+The `input` parameter is used to specify the input shape and the data type of the exported model.

 It is recommended to use '.air' as the suffix of AIR format files.